kahnu044/wordpress-docker/WebSite/wp-content/plugins/ultimate-addons-for-gutenberg/readme.txt

 Our external packages use [Rating Star Component](https://github.com/n49/react-stars) that are distributed under the terms of the ISC.
 While [Slick](https://github.com/akiran/react-slick), [Lottie](https://github.com/chenqingspring/react-lottie) and [Striptags](https://github.com/ericnorris/striptags) is distributed under the terms of the MIT.

 == Changelog ==

+= 2.12.6 - TUESDAY, 19th MARCH 2024 =
+* Improvement: Heading - Added an element type option.
+* Improvement: Global - Added a filter `uagb_asset_version` to update the asset version for cache busting purposes.
+* Fix: Google Maps - Resolved an issue in which the responsive height would not be correctly applied in the editor.
+* Fix: Global - Resolved an issue wherein the typography component would not use the values for tablet and mobile when in the customizer widget editor.
+* Fix: Global - Resolved an issue in the editor wherein a double border would appear on hover or focus of blocks used inside any block.

+= 2.12.5 - THURSDAY, 14th MARCH 2024 =
+* Feature: Transform to - Added transform to option from Core Cover to Spectra Container.
+* Feature: Transform to - Added transform to option from Core Separator, Page Break and Spacer to Spectra Separator.
+* Improvement: Buttons - Enabled aria-hidden and disabled focusable on the SVG inside the button.
+* Improvement: Image - Added an option to select the Image role for improved accessibility.
+* Improvement: Info Box - Added an element type option.
+* Improvement: Info Box - Added block margin settings.
+* Improvement: Call To Action - Added an element type option.
+* Improvement: Icon - Added an option to select the icon type for improved accessibility.
+* Improvement: Quick Action Bar - Added support for non-Spectra blocks.
+* Fix: Container - Resolved an issue wherein the animation would be delayed on page load.
+* Fix: Heading - Resolved an issue wherein the link color would not be correctly applied in the editor when added inside the loop builder with dynamic link enabled.
+* Fix: Image - Resolved an issue wherein the caption alignment would not work as intended.
+* Fix: FAQ - Resolved an issue wherein the answer section would have an extra bottom margin in the Astra theme.
+* Fix: Tabs - Resolved an issue wherein the block's static CSS would not update when file generation was off and only specific blocks were activated.
+* Fix: Global - Resolved an issue in which Twenty Twenty-Two themes running on PHP 8.1 would encounter a few PHP warnings.

 = 2.12.4 - WEDNESDAY, 28th FEBRUARY 2024 =
 * Improvement: Image - Added a title settings for images.